 Gift of the Year opened up for the first time to non-members and everyone in the industry.
 Winners were Hazel Ceramics, Roger Lascelles Clocks, David Hayward English Pewter and Les Aquarelles.

 New Logo launched at International Spring Fair, a striking modern design for its time.

-Alan Leach, chairman of the giftware Assosiation, David Wildman, putworking director of gifts international, Isabel Jones GA Sec Joseph Beanstock, chairman of the Gift Award, Sally Butler, PR Manager at TPS and David Metcalf, managing director TPS
+Alan Leach, chairman of The Giftware Association, David Wildman, director of Gifts International, Isabel Jones GA Sec Joseph Beanstock, chairman of the Gift Award, Sally Butler, PR Manager at TPS and David Metcalf, Managing Director at TPS

-Seminars introduced to our members in subjects such as marketing, retailers and new EEC regulations and working with agents in the EU.
+Seminars were introduced to our members on subjects such as marketing, retailers and new EEC regulations and working with agents in the EU.

-The giftware Association celebrates its 50th Birthday with a celebration in February with people from all sides of the industry, at Birmingham’s Metropole Hotel.
-The Retail Section was also launched at the party, after 50 years of serving suppliers, manufacturers, wholesalers, distributors the doors were finally opened to retailers.
+The Giftware Association celebrates its 50th Birthday in February with people from all sides of the industry, at Birmingham’s Metropole Hotel.
+The Retail Section was also launched at the party, after 50 years of serving suppliers, manufacturers, wholesalers, and distributors the doors were finally opened to retailers.

 Export Services Department takes 62 GA Members to overseas markets.

-60th Anniversary Celebrations with a diamond jubilee yearbook and events throughout the year.
+60th Anniversary Celebrations include a Diamond Jubilee Yearbook and events throughout the year.

 New Website launched.
 The GA Welcomed Members of the Art Metal manufacturers Association (AMMA).
-Gift of the year Show House and Garden at Summer Fair
+Gift of the Year winners featured in the Show House and Garden at Summer Fair.

 The GA gets social by joining LinkedIn, Facebook and YouTube.
 15 Trade fairs visited across the UK.